 More Tabasco?

-BLENDER Add 1 cup of tomato juice and the remaining Blender Ingredients to the blender; process, just for a few pulses to blend.
-Add about 1/4 of the vegetables but don't pack the blender, otherwise it'll get stuck.
-Blend til the texture you want is achieved, then transfer to a large bowl.
-Add another cup of tomato juice and more veggies, transfer to the big bowl.
+BLENDER INGREDIENTS Add 1 cup of tomato juice and the remaining Liquids & Herbs to the blender; process, just for a few pulses to blend.
+Add a quarter of the vegetables (don't pack the blender, otherwise it'll get stuck) and blend until the texture you want is achieved, then transfer to a large bowl.
+Add another cup of tomato juice and another 1/4 of the veggies, transfer to the big bowl.
 Continue until all the veggies are blended in.
 Stir together in the big bowl.
-Taste, season and add Worcestershire sauce and Tabasco to taste.
-Refrigerate for 24 hours before serving.
-Serve cold.

 ALANNA's TIPS & KITCHEN NOTES